paylanon/paylos/README.md

 [user@nixos:~]$ git clone https://github.com/paylhorse/paylos.git
 [user@nixos:~]$ cd paylos
 ```
-(2) Build paylos provisionally as a *flake*, and take it for a spin:
+(2) Build paylos provisionally as a flake, and take it for a spin:
 ```console
 [user@nixos:~/paylos]$ sudo nixos-rebuild switch --flake .#paylos
 ```
-**Here is a good breakpoint to ensure that everything's to your liking, making edits to the config files and rebuilding with the command above as necessary.**
+Here is a good breakpoint to ensure that everything's to your liking, making edits to the config files and rebuilding with the command above as necessary.

 (3) Once you're ready to adopt paylos as your default, copy the contents of the repository into your NixOS config directory.